mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/10-methods.md

 Notice that the `name` parameter is annotated with `@Param()`.
 This annotation is used to bind the path parameter to the method's parameter.

 :::tip
-Check out [Parameter Annotations](./20-binding) to learn more about annotating parameters.
+Check out [Binding][binding] to learn more about annotating parameters.
 :::

 ### Controller Parameters